Six Barrel Soda Co.

-This is no cutesy, soda pop shop, its all pinewood, greens and exposed brick.
+This is no cutesy, soda pop shop - it's all pinewood, greens and exposed brick.
 It looks like a lumberjack designed it*.
-This is a grown-ups soda shop.
+This is a grown-up's soda shop.
 You walk in and you can feel your coolness factor rise a few notches.
 This is largely to do with Joe, who no doubt was in the cool club at school.
 And if he wasn’t, he definitely is now.

 How did Monterey and Six Barrel Soda Co. come to be?

-I moved back to NZ and set up Kreutzberg with Mike, we wanted a nice outside spot in the city, we were there for about 3 years.
-From there, Monterey happened because we were both living in Newtown and we wanted something that we would both want to go to and felt like there wasn’t much happening in that direction.
+I moved back to NZ and set up Kreutzberg with Mike - we wanted a nice outside spot in the city, and we were there for about 3 years.
+From there, Monterey happened because we were both living in Newtown and we wanted something that we would both want to go to, and we felt like there wasn’t much happening in that direction.
 We saw the suburb changing so much, but nothing was really changing with it, so we approached the owner of the Cantonese restaurant who was there before us to see if he would be interested in leaving, which he was, so that was that.
 Well no, that sounds like we strong-armed him, but he had a long while left on his lease and he had a new wife, so was happy to leave.
 We liked the place because it was a decent size, the kitchen was really nice and the bathrooms were done and that’s the expensive stuff if you are doing a place up.
 We liked that it was on the corner and at the start of Newtown in a good position.
-It felt quite like a good fit.
+It felt like quite a good fit.

-After a while we had been making sodas for Monterey and Kreutzberg and had lots of interest in the product.
-We had wanted to do something closer to town and we had seen this space had been empty for ages and always loved it.
+After a while we had been making sodas for Monterey and Kreutzberg and had had lots of interest in the product.
+We had wanted to do something closer to town and we had seen this space had been empty for ages and we'd always loved it.
 It is so light, sunny and central, but still quite tucked away from all the chaos of the street.

-It started at Monterey, we were making turn of the last century cocktails and they all needed ginger and raspberry syrups.
+It started at Monterey; we were making turn of the last century cocktails and they all needed ginger and raspberry syrups.
 We then started using our ginger syrups instead of using [mainstream ginger beer brand], and lime syrup instead of [mainstream lime syrup] and lemon instead of lemonade.
-After a while I wanted to focus on them being sodas instead of cocktail mixers and once Quina Fina came out that really rounded it out because tonic is difficult to make and they have done that right, so we got rid of the [mainstream soda brand] altogether.
+After a while I wanted to focus on them being sodas instead of cocktail mixers and once Quina Fina came out that really rounded it out, because tonic is difficult to make and they have done that right, so we got rid of the [mainstream soda brand] altogether.